Treading the grey – Consensual non-consent

-I have been repeatedly asked questions around what really is consent.
-Whose consent is it that matters?
+I have been repeatedly asked what consent really is.
+Whose consent matters?
 What happens when consent is violated?
-Why would one person violate another one's consent?
+Why would one violate another's consent?
 What should one do to ensure consent is not violated?
-How to define if the ‘no’ in a scene is ‘oh, no, please carry on’ or ‘Hell NO!
-STOP NOW!’?
-It is a gray area.
-VERY gray!
+These questions fall into a grey area.
+VERY grey!

-This is why consent should be explicitly given and received without the influence of substance, with full awareness of as many consequences as possible and only from people of legal age and a sane mine.
-Believe it or not, consent is not to be taken trivially because consent is what will define your trust, your experience and your journey.
+Consent should be explicitly given and received without the influence of substances, with full awareness of as many consequences as possible and only from people of legal age and a sane mind.
+Consent is not to be trivialised because consent defines trust, your experience, and your journey.

 What exactly is consent?

 Consent is a clear expression of a willingness to participate in certain acts with a certain partner/s.
-It is equally valid for both Dominants and submissives in the BDSM context.
-When someone says ‘I don’t know and I’m confused’, it’s NOT consent.
-When they say ‘maybe’, it’s an invitation to discuss and explore, but it’s NOT consent.
-Similarly anyone who says ‘NO’ in any form, with a smile or without a smile, please do NOT ASSUME that it is consent.
+Giving consent is equally valid for both Dominants and submissives in the BDSM context.
+When someone says, ‘I don’t know, and I’m confused’, it’s not consent.
+When they say ‘maybe’, it’s an invitation to discuss and explore, but it’s not consent.
+Similarly, if anyone says ‘NO’ in any form, with or without a smile, please do not assume it is consent.
 ASK.
-Consent given under influence of alcohol, or any other substance, is NOT consent.
-Consent given by an underage is NOT consent.
-Consent to harm someone permanently is invalid.
+Agreement given under the influence of alcohol or any other substance is not consent.
+Consent given by an underage person is not consent.
+Consent to permanently harm someone is violence, plain and simple.

 Levels on which consent works:

-Consent works on multiple levels.
-There are relationships and dynamics where consent is given only for specific activities.
-For instance, I may consent to the use of a vibe, but not a dildo.
+Consent works on several levels.
+There are relationships and dynamics where permission is given only for specific activities.
+For instance, I may consent to the use of a vibrator but not a dildo.

-There are also cases, where consent is given in advance for a certain session / activity time, under pre-negotiated limits.
-This means, if someone states that they consent to being tied up, it could be with a rope, or a tape, or even a wire.
-However, if they are allergic to jute and this has been explicitly stated, jute ropes being used are a violation of consent.
+There are also cases where consent is given in advance for a specific session/activity/time under pre-negotiated limits.
+This means if someone states that they consent to be tied up, it could be with a rope, tape, or even a wire.
+However, if they are allergic to jute, and this has been explicitly stated, using jute ropes violates consent.

-Similarly, some people share a dynamic, where a blanket consent works.
-This means that consent for an activity is valid for every session they do, unless explicitly denied in an off-session discussion.
+Similarly, some people share an interpersonal dynamic where blanket consent works.
+Consent for an activity is valid for every session they have together unless explicitly denied.

 And then there’s the consensual non-consent.
-Consensual non-consent is like a person saying to the other – ‘I WANT you to ignore my denial and continue doing what you’re doing’.
-Now this is potentially dangerous.
-What if the person saying a no really wants to stop?
+Consensual non-consent is like a person saying to the other – ‘I WANT you to ignore my resistance and continue doing what you’re doing’.
+Now, this is potentially dangerous.
+What if the person saying no genuinely wants to stop?
 How does one know?
-It is therefore best that one indulges in consensual – non consent ONLY with people that one really trusts.
-Only if you know a person extremely well and trust them with your life, should you even think of trying consensual non consent.
+Therefore, it is best to indulge in consensual–non-consent only with people one truly trusts.
+Like only if you know a person extremely well and trust them with your life.
+And be sure to set limits and agree on safe words.